8 to donate

 Wood from framing or home improvement projects can be easily reused.
 We ask that it come without exposed nails or screws because these can pose a safety hazard.
 Other concerns include wood with ripped or sharp edges.
 Lumber and wood sheeted material should be at least 4′ in length.
 A local woodworking class might appreciate smaller pieces of wood.

 Light fixtures and ceiling fans can be reused as well.
 Our ReStore has a high demand for working light fixtures.
 You can also donate light switches, switch covers and wiring to cut your construction waste down even more.
-We ask that you refrain from bringing fluorescent lighting as it is costly for us to recycle.
+We ask that you refrain from bringing fluorescent lighting as they are costly for us to recycle.

 Door handles and cabinet knobs